Frequently asked questions

 2. Can an owner register with his tenants?

 Absolutely!
-The registration may be performed by the lessor.
+The registration most often happens by the lessor.
 The following should be checked:

 The owner is able to produce a metering, a measure or a reliable statement consolidating all of the site’s consumption and historical data